Home » Furniture Makeover » Glazed Ladder Back Chairs

 Painting Glazing Ladder Back Chairs

-This is just after the primer coat of my infamous diy chalky paint primer that I make with plaster of paris.
-Of course I used that paint in my Super Finish Max Paint Sprayer.
-This job would have been so difficult to paint by hand, don't you agree?
+This is just after the primer coat of my infamous DIY chalky paint primer, which I made with plaster of Paris.
+Of course, I used that paint in my Super Finish Max Paint Sprayer.
+This job would have been so difficult to paint by hand, don’t you agree?

 Painted Ladder Back Chairs